What is Pawp?

 Pet parents have shared that Pawp is “a life saver,” and “it’s the best $19 I ever spent!”
 Even veterinarians agree that it’s one of the more affordable options out there.

-Pawp is a very unique and beneficial insurance for pet owners.
+Pawp is a very unique and beneficial insurance alternative for pet owners.
 The most expensive and unexpected costs for pet owners are emergency visits.
-So, having an insurance to cover those expenses can give you great peace of mind.
+So, having protection to cover those expenses can give you great peace of mind.

 Frequently asked questions